osidufg/osibot/README.md

 A Discord Bot

 Features:

-play stuff
+-play stuff

-idk respond to your silly commands?
+-idk respond to your silly commands i guess

+created in JS